tobben1998/scrypto/defi_fund/README.md

 ```

-Swap 20 usdt for Dogecoins in the fund .
+Swap 20 usdt for Dogecoins.

 ```sh
 resim set-default-account $acc2 $pk2
 resim call-method $fund trade_radiswap $usdt 20 $pool_doge_usdt --proofs 1,$fund_manager_badge
 ```

-You will now have 80 usdt and 199.9 doge.
+You will now have 80 usdt and 199.9 doge in the fund.
 You can verify by doing:

 ```sh
 resim show $fund